Performance and Scalability

 - Number and types of proxy filters, specifically telemetry v2 related filters.

 The latency, throughput, and the proxies’ CPU and memory consumption are measured as a function of said factors.

 CPU and memory

 The memory consumption of the proxy depends on the total configuration state the proxy holds.
 A large number of listeners, clusters, and routes can increase memory usage.
-Istio 1.1 introduced namespace isolation to limit the scope of the configuration sent to a proxy.
-In a large namespace, the proxy consumes approximately 50 MB of memory.
+In a large namespace with namespace isolation enabled, the proxy consumes approximately 50 MB of memory.

 Since the proxy normally doesn’t buffer the data passing through, request rate doesn’t affect the memory consumption.

 Since Istio injects a sidecar proxy on the data path, latency is an important consideration.
-Istio adds an authentication filter and a telemetry filter and a metadata exchange filter to the proxy.
-Every additional filter adds to the path length inside the proxy and affects latency.
+Every feature Istio adds also adds to the path length inside the proxy and potentially affects latency.